 R.G.
-Timbs, Inc.is a Municipal Advisor, registered with the Securities and Exchange Commission and the Municipal Securities Rulemaking Board.
+Timbs, Inc. is a Municipal Advisor, registered with the Securities and Exchange Commission and the Municipal Securities Rulemaking Board.
 The Municipal Advisor serves as independent municipal advisor to the District on matters relating to debt management.
 The Municipal Advisor is a municipal advisory and consulting organization and is not engaged in the business of underwriting, marketing, or trading municipal securities or any other negotiated instruments.
-The Municipal Advisor has provided advice as to the plan of financing and the structuring of the Notes and has reviewed and commented on certain legal documents, including this Official Statement.
-The advice on the plan of financing and the structuring of the Notes was based on materials provided by the District and other sources of information believed to be reliable.
+The Municipal Advisor has provided advice as to the plan of financing and the structuring of the Bonds.
+The advice on the plan of financing and the structuring of the Bonds was based on materials provided by the District and other sources of information believed to be reliable.
 The Municipal Advisor has not audited, authenticated, or otherwise verified the information provided by the District or the information set forth in this Official Statement or any other information available to the District with respect to the appropriateness, accuracy, or completeness of disclosure of such information and no guarantee, warranty, or other representation is made by the Municipal Advisor respecting the accuracy and completeness of or any other matter related to such information and this Official Statement.
+The fees to be paid by the District to the Municipal Advisor are partially contingent on the successful closing of the Bonds.